andela/workdey/tasker_guidelines.md

 # Guidelines for taskers

-To ensure that you have the possible best that workdey has to offer, please ensure that you follow adhere to the following:
+To ensure that you have the possible best that workdey has to offer, please ensure that you adhere to the following:

 * Always be detailed in the description of a task.
 This will help the taskees determine if they are the right fit for the task.
 * Include pictures if it helps give a more accurate description of the task.